ImKventis/ImKventis/README.md

 I mostly focus on Go, C and Python projects but I also know how to program in Typescript and trying my best to learn Rust.

-I LOVE jailbreaking/hacking old consoles.
+I LOVE tinkering with hardware and software found in older consoles

 I use Arch Linux with a custom kernel based on the "linux-ck" kernel.